tomcw/mb-audit/README.md

 - The infamous Willy Byte bug that writes to the SSI263 to inadvertently (via a false-read) clear the 6522 Timer1 interrupt!
   - Code will test different false-reads addressing-modes depending on the CPU type.
 - Test Phasor's native mode which has a different SSI263 interface.
+- Determine if the SSI263 is a "P" or "AP" type.

 SC-01 tests
 - Support a single SC-01, and also AppleWin's hybrid Mockingboard-C/Phasor cards with both SC-01 and 2x SSI263.